Relationship Between Falangcai, Yangcai, Fencai, and Famille Rose

-Origin of the term Falangcai, Yangcai, Fencai and Famille rose
+Origin of the Terms Falangcai, Yangcai, Fencai, and Famille Rose

-The term famille rose was coined by Jacquemart in the 19th century.
-It refers to Chinese overglaze enamelled ware which a colloidal gold rose pink colour dominates the colour palette.
-This term fits the description of both Yangcai and Falangcai.
-In fact, the Japanese ceramics expert Masahiko Sato commented that falangcai wares are the best famille rose pieces.
+The term Famille rose, coined by Jacquemart in the 19th century, refers to Chinese overglaze enamelled wares dominated by rose pink hues.
+This term encompasses both Yangcai and Falangcai.
+Japanese ceramics expert Masahiko Sato even regarded Falangcai as the finest examples of Famille rose.

 Production of Yangcai (Fencai)

-During the late Kangxi period, while the Palace factory workshop was producing the falangcai poreclain wares, the Jingdezhen imperial kiln was also probably experimenting with producing wares which incorporate both falangcai and wucai colours.
-The best Yangcai pieces were produced in the Jingdezhen imperial kiln under the supervision of Tang Ying during the reign of Yongzheng and Qianlong.
+During the late Kangxi period, while the Palace workshop was producing Falangcai wares, the Jingdezhen imperial kiln likely experimented with combining Falangcai and Wucai colors.
+The finest Yangcai pieces were produced under the supervision of Tang Ying during the Yongzheng and Qianlong reigns.

-Fencai and falangcai acquires the opaque or powdery look due to the presence of a substance called po li bai (玻璃白),an opaque lead-arsenate white enamel.
-The shading effect ,which gives perspective to a motif, is achieved by altering the ratio of colored enamels to this white enamel.
-A typical example is that as applied for the pink floral petals.
+The opaque or powdery appearance of Fencai and Falangcai is due to the presence of po li bai (玻璃白), an opaque lead-arsenate white enamel.
+Shading effects are achieved by varying the ratio of colored enamels to this white enamel.

 In this piece, the only fencai enamel is the rose pink colour, the rest are from the wucai palette.
 Even the yellow is the transparent iron yellow